1. Is enrollment limited?

 5. What are the program hours?

-Health Information Technology classes are held two mornings a week for the Fall and Spring semesters; four mornings a week during the Summer A semester; and one full day each week for clinical experiences during the second year.
+Health Information Technology classes are held two mornings a week for the Fall and Spring semesters both years; four mornings a week during the Summer A semester of the first year, and one full day each week for clinical experiences during the second Fall and Spring semesters.
 All other program co-requisite courses are offered online, day or night as noted in the college’s course schedule guide each semester.

 6. How much does the program cost?
 What about books, lab fees?